Botanical Name: Tradescantia zebrina

 Small, 3-petaled flowers may appear in spring, but they're not showy compared to the colorful foliage.

 Pinch and prune.
-Pinch stems back often to encourage branching and to keep Inch Plant from getting too leggy.
-The best time to prune is in spring and summer, during the growing season.
+Pinch stems back to keep Inch Plant from getting too leggy.
+The best time to prune is in spring and summer, during this plant's most vigorous season of growth.
 You can easily propagate the stem cuttings for more plants.
+Older stems will naturally lose some of their leaves and can be cut off at the soil level.

 Brown leaf tips are caused by dry air or dry potting mix.
 Inch plant care includes regular watering and keeping the humidity high.